Retail traders account for 10% of U.S. stock trading volume - Morgan Stanley

-LONDON (Reuters) -Retail investors currently account for roughly 10% of daily trading volume on the Russell 3000, the broadest U.S. stocks index, after peaking at 15% in September as lockdown boredom and extra savings triggered interest in stock markets, Morgan Stanley said on Wednesday.
+LONDON, June 30 (Reuters) - Retail investors currently account for roughly 10% of daily trading volume on the Russell 3000, the broadest U.S. stocks index, after peaking at 15% in September as lockdown boredom and extra savings triggered interest in stock markets, Morgan Stanley said on Wednesday.

-The retail frenzy from last summer carried over into 2021 with so-called “meme stocks” like GameStop and AMC Entertainment rapidly soaring more than 1,000 percent, leaving professional traders perplexed.
+The retail frenzy from last summer carried over into 2021 with so-called “meme stocks” like GameStop and AMC Entertainment rapidy soaring more than 1,000 percent, leaving professional traders perplexed.

-The average daily trading volume on the Russell 3000 index over the last five days was $380 billion, according to Refinitiv data, meaning individual traders contributed around $38 billion a day.

-European retail investors on the other hand make up a 5% share of total market volume, Euronext recently said.

 Morgan Stanley says the phenomenon has prompted many questions from its clients about how to effectively estimate retail activity.